 I have a confession to make.
-While, most computer users adopt popular applications on impulse, I scout for the underdogs.
+While most computer users adopt popular applications on impulse, I scout for the underdogs.
 Last month, I went in search of PDF readers to avoid using the obvious Adobe Reader, and the popular alternative Foxit Reader.

 The past weekend, I did the same for FTP applications.
-I wanted to dig deep into the world of freeware file transfer applications which compete with the popular, open-source application – FileZilla.
+I wanted to dig deep into the world of freeware file transfer applications that compete with the popular, open-source application – FileZilla.
 In the past, I’ve used FileZilla as well, and also a couple of paid FTP applications.
 Incidentally, the freeware options that I’ve explored almost compete head-to-head with the $30-50 priced paid applications, which in most cases is bizarre.

-Free FTP Clients for Windows 7
+Free FTP Client software for Windows 11/10

-I explored three free applications – WinSCP, Core FTP Lite, and CoffeeCup Free FTP.
 In terms of file transfers, including a sample 650 MB file and a 1.5 GB folder, the three performed okay, with no stability issues or application freezing.
 All the three applications don’t offer a scheduler, one of the important features in my wish-list (Pro tip: You can always use the Task Scheduler in Windows to set up your file transfers).
 WinSCP is open-source, while Core FTP Lite and CoffeeCup Free FTP are freeware application with paid, feature-rich upgrades available.

 WinSCP is a light-weight, open-source file transfer application that uses Secure Shell (SSH) technology to enable the safe copying of files between a local and a remote PC using the File Transfer Protocol (FTP), SSH FTP, or SCP (Secure Copy) protocols.

 The WinSCP installer offers a choice of interface styles – Commander interface with panels for local and remote directories and Explorer interface that only accesses remote directories.
-WinSCP is very simple, but useful, application.
-It does offer basic file-management features, ability to select between SFTP, SCP, and FTP transfers, and a choice of several languages.
+WinSCP is a very simple, but useful, application.
+It does offer basic file-management features, the ability to select between SFTP, SCP, and FTP transfers, and a choice of several languages.
 It also allows a single-click export of application settings and preferences.

-Core FTP Lite
+2] Core FTP Lite

 Core FTP Lite is probably the most advanced of the three FTP applications I tested.
 An uncluttered layout and stable transfers (In the previous releases, Core FTP suffered from stability issues during large transfers) make it the best of the crop.